Dress 80s Fashion for Men – The Decades 11 Most Iconic Looks

 The Punk style for men included biker jackets, ripped jeans, heavy leather boots, distressed band tees, studded belts, and chain accessories.

-The 80s Punk look was matched with bold hairstyles, such as dyed mohawks, side-shaved, or spiky cuts, for an extra visual effect.
+For an extra visual effect, the 80s Punk look was matched with bold hairstyles, such as dyed mohawks, side-shaved, or spiky cuts.

 7. The 80s Skater Look